PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 14:07:57
+Last updated: 2024-04-05 14:08:31
-Random Quote: I feel like you ruined me forever. - Maddy Perez
+Random Quote: The Citadel took my chain, but they could not take my knowledge.  -  Qyburn